-- put in place a vision for the future of service delivery for the Directorate within the over-arching One Council Vision - propose a commissioning strategy to support the vision - recommend a structure to support the commissioning strategy - undertake the appropriate consultation - deliver on-going savings on the cost base of the People Directorate differently and improving performance/reducing cost.
+- put in place a vision for the future of service delivery for the Directorate within the overarching One Council Vision - propose a commissioning strategy to support the vision - recommend a structure to support the commissioning strategy - undertake the appropriate consultation - deliver on-going savings on the cost base of the People Directorate

+The review included a detailed look at all services provided by the People Directorate and considered the rationale for the provision of services, options for delivering services differently and improving performance/reducing cost.
 The review also included significant stakeholder engagement for 7 weeks from 28th April - 13th June.

-The review included a detailed look at all services provided by the People Directorate and considered the rationale for the provision of services, options for delivering services